niklaushirt/aiops-install_2.1_public/DEMO_GUIDE.md

 	> * Topology Correlation works by grouping events that happen on adjacent nodes on the topology graph
 	> * Let's take a closer look at the Bookinfo App Topology

 2. Explain Topology more in-depth if you have time.
-You could for example type `front-end' in the search box and show how to create the topology for the Sockshop Application
+You could for example type `front-end' in the search box and show how to create the topology for the Bookinfo Application

-	2. Create Sockshop Topology
+	2. Create Bookinfo Topology

 		> * You can create your custom topology views.
-		> * Let's create the topology for another demo Application called Sockshop
+		> * Let's create the topology for Bookinfo from scratch
-		> * Starting with the main page called `front-end`
+		> * Starting with the main page called `productpage`

 		![](./pics/noi5.png)

-		> * So I select to seed the view with the Frontend Deployment
+		> * So I select to seed the view with the Productpage

 		![](./pics/noi6.png)